Clear Jel…try it, you’ll like it!

-Answer: It can often be found in Old Fashioned or Amish type stores.
+Answer: Clear Jel can often be found in old fashioned or Amish-type stores.
 Or possibly in health food stores.
 It can also be ordered online at Amazon.

-Be sure you get the non instant type.
-It is best for canning.
+Be sure you get the non-instant type.
+It is for canning.

 Read Mitchell’s e-mail below to learn more.
 This is the person who introduced me to Clear Jel.

 I just read the question on pie fillings; you did not know what special pie thickener that the person was talking about.

 It is called Clear Jel.
 You would buy the “Cook Type”.
 It is a specially modified cornstarch that does not break down like regular cornstarch or get watery.

 As for buying it you can find it the cheapest if you live in an area that had Mennonite or Amish Bulk Foods, there it runs about 2.00 per lb. on line you can find it but they rob you at 6.00 per lb.

 Believe me, once you get to using it, you will never go back to reg. cornstarch again.
 I mean for reg. cooking, homemade custards etc.